aimhigherweb/iec_website/content/blog/introducing-the-pentacam-axl-wave.md

 #### Myopia Management Software

 A built-in database can determine your child’s risk of myopia development and progression based on high quality peer-reviewed evidence from the Brien Holden Vision Institute.
 It uses external information including time spent outdoors, time spent reading and parental optical prescription, as well as actual measurements of the eye including axial length in optical biometry and refraction.
 It compares these against a database and can identify children with axial lengths outside the normal range.
 With repeat visits, it’s able to monitor growth of the eye and project the trajectory of that growth.
-This information helps determine the best course of action for implementing myopia control to slow the growth of the eye.
-Ultimately, controlling the eye’s growth process reduces the risk of vision impairment including retinal detachment.
+This information helps determine the best course of action for implementing [myopia control](https://www.innovativeeyecare.com.au/what-we-do/myopia-control) to slow the growth of the eye.
+Ultimately, controlling the eye’s growth process reduces the risk of vision impairment including retinal detachment.<sup>1</sup>

 #### Retroillumination

-Almost everyone over the age of 55 has some degree of cataract.
-The Pentacam AXL Wave assesses the crystalline lens inside the eye where the cataracts form with retroillumination (back-lighting).
+Almost everyone over the age of 55 has some degree of cataract.<sup>3</sup> The Pentacam AXL Wave assesses the crystalline lens inside the eye where the [cataracts](https://www.innovativeeyecare.com.au/what-we-do/cataract) form with retroillumination (back-lighting).
 We can monitor how the cataract progresses and take preoperative measurements for IOL selection in collaboration with your Ophthalmologist.
 If you have had cataract surgery before, this equipment also checks that your new lens is positioned exactly where it needs to be.

 ![](/uploads/retroillumination.jpg)